 Source: American Debate League/Rowlandhall.org

 There are many challenges facing the current education system that can be big topics for discussion.
 Perhaps one of the most prevalent is the student loan debt crisis, which has already amounted to $1.6 trillion (Bastrikin, 2020).
-Other issues in higher education include rising college tuition, drop out rates, the mental health of students, and standardized testing.
+Other issues in higher education include rising college tuition with the average cost of college having gone up by 143% since 1963, dropout rates, the mental health of students, and standardized testing.

 Elementary and secondary education also have their share of challenges.
 Safety is on top of the list with discussions about arming teachers to protect their students and hiring armed security guards at schools.
 Other concerns include the impact of technology on children’s learning, teacher salaries, revisions in the curriculum, and healthier food choices for students.
 The following are other topics worth checking out.